Sony A6000 vs A68

 It is notable that the A6000 offers wifi support, while the A68 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the A6000 and the A68 have been discontinued, but can regularly be found used on eBay.
+Both the A6000 and the A68 have been discontinued, but can regularly be found used on ebay.
 The A6000 was replaced by the Sony A6300, while the A68 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A6000 and A68 can be found, respectively, in the Sony A6000 Manual (free pdf) or the online Sony A68 Manual.

 So how do things add up?
 Is the Sony A6000 better than the Sony A68 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.